 If it is not for financial reasons, why are you installing a water tank?
 Here are some reasons:

-- do your part for water conservation;
+- To do your part for water conservation;

-- increased independance.
+- for increased water independance.

 What size of water tank should I choose?

 Get the biggest tank you can fit in your garden.
 As a rule of thumb, about 25,000 litres of storage is considered enough for a small family to be nearly self sufficient for normal domestic usage.
 The storage size will vary according to local rainfall.
 Dry areas would require more storage, wet areas less.

 You can get started with rainwater collection by installing diverters in downpipes and filling a large garbage bin, but with this system there is no “first flush diverter” to remove impurities from the first quantity of rainwater from the roof.
 Water can be distributed from the bin/tank using gravity or a small pump.

 - Cylindrical tanks – either plastic or galvanized iron are often the cheapest, but they require a lot of space.

 - Rectangular and other narrow tanks – either plastic or galvanized iron can fit under eaves and in narrow spaces next to fences.
 However, they are lower volume and more expensive.

 - Collapsible bladder systems can be installed out of the way under decks.

 Here's an interesting set up: